The Importance of Sterilisation!

 Every piece of equipment that comes in contact with the concentrate or finished wine/beer must go through these processes.
 It should be done just before every step.

-If the inside of the pail is scratched or if the plastic is severely discoloured, it may be time to change it.
+If the inside of the pail is scratched or the plastic is severely discoloured, it may be time to change it.
 When these types of symptoms appear, cleaning or sterilising is usually not enough.

-If you store your carboys corked with a little solution of sulphite in them, they'll be ready next time you need them.
+If you store your carboys corked with a little solution of metabisulphite in them, they'll be ready next time you need them.
 Just swirl to coat the inside, rinse, and you're ready to go.

-Clean and sterilise the lid of your primary first, then you can place it upside down on a clean surface and put your smaller items on it (floating thermometer, stirring spoon, hydrometer,) until ready to use.
+Clean and sterilise the lid of your primary fermenter first, then you can place it upside down on a clean surface and put your smaller items on it (floating thermometer, stirring spoon, hydrometer,) until ready to use.

 Filtering equipment should be cleaned and sterilised before use and between each batch as you filter, as any yeast cells which would attach to the plates will transfer to the next instalment.

 In beer production, nothing is more important than sanitation.
 Commercial breweries and wineries put a lot of their resources and time into it.
 Furthermore, poor hygiene causes the majority of home brewing problems.
-Be liberal with your sanitising solution, when in doubt, scrub it, soak it and sanitise it.
+Be liberal with your sanitising solution.
+When in doubt, scrub it, soak it and sanitise it.